shanils90/policies/leave_policies.md

 ### Attendance

-- Generally ABC company observes a six-day week, and the next day of week as OFF.
-ABC company working hours is 8 hours for all regular employees as well as for all rotating shift employees.
+- Generally Cloudlet Technologies observes a six-day week, and the next day of week as OFF.
+Cloudlet Technologies working hours is 8 hours for all regular employees as well as for all rotating shift employees.
 - Work shift timing of rotational shifts differs based on functional/business/client requirements.
 - Employees are expected to report to work regularly and on time.
 They must record their in-time and out-time on respective employee portal.
 - Employees are permitted to come to office any or on all working days either 15 minutes before or after the scheduled start time.
 However, employee must ensure minimum 8 hours of work per day.